USGS-WiM/NSSServices/Docs/Citations/Get.md

-Returns a list of all available citations.
+Returns an array of all available citations currently provided by the services.